cos-public/LibManager/readme.md

 ```

 `Lib` and `LibPath` can appear more than once inside `Library` or `Configuration` tags.
 There should be a `Configuration` tag for each supported configuration. `Lib` and `LibPath` may be omitted if the library is header only.
+`IncludePath` and `LibPath` can be absolute or relative to the current library pack file.

 Library pack files should be added in Tools->Options->Library Manager options page.
 ![Library Manager Options screenshot](https://raw.githubusercontent.com/cos-public/LibManager/master/doc/options.png)